hazar-labdeh/bookstore/README.md

 # bookstore
-a repo for web course task
+A web contain HTML and CSS of bookstore for front end training task